simoncorompt/donna-cli/README.md

 ## Actions

 Actions represent the type of task Donna can take care of.
-Right now you can use 2 different actions : `open` that fires up any app and `run` that executes any command in the terminal.
+- `open` fires up any app
+- `run` executes any command in the terminal
+- `browse` opens any url to your favorite browser

 ## Args